shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 ![img](../task4/images/locals.JPG)

-- Garbage values are stored in local variables before initialization.
+- Garbage values are displayed in local variables before initialization.

 __9) Print the content of one single variable.__